 Nous célébrons notre 30ième anniversaire!

 Un monastère bouddhiste occidental de la tradition Shambhala, situé en Nouvelle-Écosse au Canada.
-Fondé par Trungpa Rinpoche en 1983, l'abbaye est une institution de la lignée Shambhala et un membre de la corporation Vajradhatu Buddhist Church of Canada.
+Fondé par Trungpa Rinpoche en 1983, l'abbaye est une institution de la lignée Shambhala et un membre de la corporation Shambhala Canada Society.

 C'est sous la direction spirituelle du Sakyong Mipham Rinpoché, qui est aussi à la tête de Shambhala International, et sous le conseil spirituel de l'abbé du monastère, le vénérable Thrangu Rinpoché, qu'évolue l'Abbaye de Gampo.
 L'Acharya Pema Chödrön y est la principale enseignante.